 Spend two and a half hours climbing the lower half of Squaw Valley’s iconic Tram Face!

 What is it?
-Owned and operated by Alpenglow Expeditions, the “Tahoe Via Ferrata” is a fixed climbing route on the Tram Face in Squaw Valley, CA. A Via Ferrata, which means “Iron Road” in Italian, is a protected hiking and climbing experience.
+Owned and operated by Alpenglow Expeditions, the “Tahoe Via Ferrata” is a fixed climbing route on the Tram Face in Squaw Valley, CA. Via Ferrata, which means “Iron Road” in Italian, is a protected hiking and climbing experience.
 Using permanent steel anchors and cables, participants are safely attached to the rock throughout the duration of the experience.
 Professional guides lead participants on the routes.
-Each participant will have a harness, helmet, and safety lanyard provided by Alpenglow Expeditions.
-Participants are secured to the rock by the specialized equipment they will wear, which attaches to the steel cable.
+Each participant will have a harness, helmet, gloves, and safety lanyard provided by Alpenglow Expeditions.
+Participants are secured to the rock by the specialized equipment they will wear, which attaches directly to the steel cable.

 Your adventure will entail climbing the following route:

 After meeting your guide and getting outfitted for your adventure at the Alpenglow Expeditions office in The Village at Squaw Valley, guests will climb inside a 4WD truck, we call it “The Beast,” for a quick ride up the mountain to the base of the routes.
 This ride passes through the heart of the ski area, boasting fantastic views of the valley, forests, cliffs, and creeks.
 After about ten minutes, it will be time to start climbing.
 A quick walk takes you to the start of the Tahoe Via Ferrata.
 This introductory route is called the Binky Buttress, where clients get their first taste of what via ferrata is all about.
 To aid adventurers up this section (and others above), we’ve installed steel rungs at key locations.
 Once atop this first section, a beautiful traversing trail leads across granite ledges to the start of the main routes.